composer/composer/doc/articles/authentication-for-private-packages.md

 Sometimes automatic authentication is not possible, or you may want to predefine authentication credentials.

-Credentials can be stored on 3 different places; in an auth.json for the project, a global auth.json or in the composer.json itself.
+Credentials can be stored on 3 different places; in an `auth.json` for the project, a global `auth.json` or in the `composer.json` itself.

 ## Authentication in auth.json per project

-In this authentication storage method, an 'auth.json' file will be present in the same folder as the projects' composer.json file.
+In this authentication storage method, an `auth.json` file will be present in the same folder as the projects' `composer.json` file.
 You can either create and edit this file using the command line or manually edit or create it.

-> **Note: Make sure the auth.json file is in the .gitignore** otherwise
+> **Note: Make sure the `auth.json` file is in the `.gitignore`** otherwise
 > other people will be able to abuse your credentials.

 ## Global authentication credentials

 If you don't want to supply credentials for every project you work on, storing your credentials globally might be a better idea.
-These credentials are stored in a global auth.json in your composer home directory.
+These credentials are stored in a global `auth.json` in your composer home directory.

 ### Command line global credential editing